 - Look for small ways to give at your local grocery store checkout.
 There is usually some kind of promotion where you can add $1 or more to your final bill to donate to a food bank, for school supplies, or whatever other promotion is going on.
 A dollar every grocery trip might not break your budget, but it can make a big difference to those in need.

 - Don’t forget about collection bins.
 I recently moved to an area that has a shopping plaza with donation bins for cell phones, glasses, books, clothing, and canned goods.
 It makes it REALLY convenient to stop in and donate what I can.
 I try to keep my home as decluttered as possible, so books and cans are my go-to donation items.
+Back to school time is an awesome way to stock up on supplies on sale, so try grabbing $1 school supplies to donate!

 - Shop online with Giving Assistant.
 Giving Assistant, a cash back website that gives the highest cash back rates for stores that sell high-quality products ranging from beauty, home goods, food, technology, and more.
 You receive 100% of the affiliate commission, and you can choose to donate some of your earnings to the charity of your choice!
 To get started, visit their website and create an account.
 You will see coupon codes and other deals and earn cash back!